 If you take this trip, my recommendation is to bring a guide with you when you reach the beaches, because one cannot reconstruct the history unless you are a history major!

 We visited the large cemeteries: The American Cemetery where over 10,000 Americans are buried!
 The German Cemetery, 21,000 dead and the British with 4,648 of her soldiers buried along the beaches of Normandy.

 The American Cemetery is owned by the USA and contains row after row of identical white crosses and Stars of David.
 Everything in the cemetery was shipped into Normandy from the United States, including the grass seed, all trees, and all flowers!
-The Grands lit their candles and said a prayer.
+The ‘Grands’ lit their candles and said a prayer.

-The weather is not predictable.
+If you visit this area, be warned: The weather is not predictable.
 It can be cold, windy and rainy.
 And it was!
 If you travel with grandchildren here — and I hope you do — bring an umbrella and layer your clothing.

-We drove on to Le Mont-Saint-Michel.
+More beauty and history awaited us as we drove on to Le Mont-Saint-Michel.
 It has been the destination for travelers for centuries.
 The small community is an island perched on a rock.
 We climbed to the top of the old Abbey.
 The medieval town is not reconstructed.
 In my opinion, this is another must see if you travel with grandchildren.

 When we arrived home, I bought two movies for the Grands who traveled with us and for those who stayed at home.
 The Longest Day and Private Ryan.
 I wrote a note with my gift.

 God Bless America!

 Travel with Grandchildren: East Africa